OpenBB-finance/openbb-docs/content/pro/integrate-your-own-backend/integrate-your-own-backend.md

 1. **Design and implement your API**: Choose your preferred programming language and framework.
 Ensure that the API can return data in JSON format, which is required for widget integration.

-2. **Create widgets.json file**: This file is your main configuration and defines widget properties such as name, description, category, type, endpoint, and other information.
+2. **Create widgets.json file**: This file is your main configuration and defines widget properties such as name, description, category, endpoint, and other information.
 Each widget will be defined in this file.
-An example file structure might look like below.
-To view a sample `widgets.json` file head over to our [example backend repository](https://github.com/OpenBB-finance/backend-for-terminal-pro).
+To view a sample `widgets.json` file and learn more about what you can do check out the [widgets.json docs](https://docs.openbb.pro/#TODOaddme).
+An example structure in your backend might look like below.

 ```
   backend/